Can Decanting Change the Vintage of Irrevocable Trusts?

 Decanting is subject to challenge by an affected beneficiary, all of whom are entitled to notice.
 EPTL 10-6.6(j)(2) and (4).

-If the settlor wants to preserve the ability of the trustee to decant the trust, adding or eliminating beneficiaries, or effecting their rights, there are at least four things that must be done through a knowledgeable advisor.
+If the settlor wants to preserve the ability of the trustee to decant the trust, add or eliminate beneficiaries, or effect their rights, there are at least four things that must be done through a knowledgeable advisor.

 - Be sure that the trustee has unlimited discretion to invade principal.